Angels & Demons: Plot

-Cardinal Saverio Mortati, Dean of the College of Cardinals, reveals that Ventresca is, in fact, the late Pope's biological son, conceived with a nun through artificial insemination.
-Overcome with guilt, Ventresca soaks himself in oil and sets himself on fire before a crowd of onlookers in St. Peter's Square.
-Mortati is unanimously elected Pope by the Cardinals, and Langdon and Vittoria reunite at Hotel Bernini.
+Cardinal Saverio Mortati, Dean of the College of Cardinals, reveals that Ventresca is in fact the late Pope's biological son, conceived with a nun through artificial insemination.
+Lost in his now obvious insanity, Ventresca soaks himself in oil and sets himself on fire on the balcony of the Papal apartment, before a crowd of onlookers in St. Peter's Square.
+Mortati is unanimously elected Pope by the Cardinals, and Langdon and Vittoria reunite at Hotel Bernini where they spend the night together.
+Mortati bequeaths the Illuminati's final brand to Langdon for his research, with the implicit request he restores it in his final will.